 TMS is a safe, highly effective, and FDA-cleared treatment option for depression, OCD, and cigarette cessation.
 Since 2009, over 70% of Neuro Wellness Spa patients have experienced symptom relief with TMS therapy.
-Although many mental health conditions are chronic, TMS helps patients achieve remission.
+Although many mental health conditions are chronic, TMS helps patients achieve remission from depression symptoms.
 TMS treatment is a non-invasive procedure done in an outpatient setting that uses magnetic pulses to stimulate parts of the brain that are dulled or inactive due to mental health disorders like depression, anxiety, or PTSD.

 Exploring Insurance Coverage for TMS